-Robert Holden, MD, became chairman of the department in 1991 and served for four years, at which time he became Dean of the medical school.
+Robert Holden, MD, became chair of the department in 1991 and served for four years, at which time he became dean of the medical school.
 Holden identified a future vision and marshaled the resources to carry through with it.
 Holden centered his attention on three areas of teaching, clinical radiology and basic research.

 Mervyn D. Cohen, MBChB, MD, served as department chair 1995-2002.
 He was supportive of new methods and new ways of thinking in the department.
 One of the most important steps taken by Cohen was to empower the faculty to get involved in determining future goals and solutions for the department.
 Cohen’s vision had a strong business approach, focusing on the future – on vision, mission and strategic initiatives for the department.
 Goals included achieving excellence in clinical care, teaching, research, and now service to the university and the profession.